turingschool/mod-0-curriculum/index.md

 * Begin to break down social walls and build community in your future cohort

 In order to pass mod 0 and be mod 1 ready, you will need to:
-* Attend all 5 sessions and complete the required homework
+1. Attend all 5 sessions and complete the required homework
   * homeworks are due by the next session. ie. session 1 hw is due by session 2
-* Pass the mod 0 assessment (Info can be found in session 4)
+2. Pass the mod 0 assessment (Info can be found in session 4)
-* Pass the mod 1 pre-work (See side bar link for your program)
+3. Pass the mod 1 pre-work (See side bar link)
   * All of the due dates above are on the [calendar]({{ site.baseurl }}/calendar)

 ## What will we cover in Mod 0?